 Classically, discrete molecular systems like the air in a bicycle tire have been modeled as continua.
 This would seem like the right thing to do for almost any application.
-We may know that the pressure in the tire ultimately results from 10^25 molecules bouncing around at random, but for most purposes it would seem crazy to try to follow those motions in any detail.
+We may know that the pressure in the tire ultimately results from 10^25 molecules bouncing around at random, but for most purposes it would seem crazy to try to follow those motions individually.

 But walking around New York has given me an illustration that sometimes, discreteness in our models really is indispensable.
 On the sidewalks there are hundreds of pedestrians flowing north, south, east, and west, and it is tempting to think of these flows as continua.
 You certainly feel like part of a wave when you are flowing along with the crowd!
 But at each crosswalk, something discrete happens.
 If the walk light is illuminated, a car wanting to turn right has to wait until the number of pedestrians crossing falls to exactly zero.